 - Mathematical logic – logical statements, connectives, truth tables, logical equivalence, tautology, contradiction.

 - Groups-binary operations, semigroups, monoids, groups, an order of a group, order of an element, properties of groups.

 VITEEE 2020 Syllabus- English:

-Given below is the list of topics that comes under the syllabus of VITEEE 2020 English section.
+Given below is the list of topics that comes under the VITEEE 2020 syllabus for the English section.